-In order to apply this product, it must be premixed combining at different relative concentrations cement, hydrated lime and fillers (i.e dolomia).
-Water and small amounts of additives (less than 3 wt%) are then added to the mix, in order to develop inno-vative materials with very peculiar properties and suitable for a wide range of applications in the con-structions field.
-The relative composition of the Cement-based mortar is summarized in Table 2.
+In order to apply this product, it must be premixed combining at different relative concentrations cement and fillers (i.e dolomia).
+Water and small amounts of additives (less than 5 wt%) are then added to the mix, in order to develop innovative materials with very peculiar properties and suitable for a wide range of applications in the con-structions field.
+The relative composition of the cement mortar is summarized in Table 2.

-Table 2: Composition of Cement-based mortar.
+Table 2: Composition of cement mortar.

-Product Dolomia [wt%] NHL [wt%] Cement [wt%] Hydrated lime [wt%] Additives [wt%] Cement-based mortar 75-85 - 10-20 0-10 <3
+Product Dolomia [wt%] NHL [wt%] Cement [wt%] Hydrated lime [wt%] Additives [wt%] Cement mortar 60-80 - 20-40 - < 5